koopjs/koop-provider-csv/README.md

 ```

-See `config/example.json` for a full example.
+See `config/example-with-path.json` or `config/example-with-url.json` for full example configurations.

 ## Development